ulasyuksel/RoadChecker/README.md

-This is the toy Unit Test project to demonstrate basic operations on a toy class called RoadChecker to TTTech-Auto members. for further information please refer to: https://google.github.io/googletest/
+This is the toy Unit Test project to demonstrate basic operations on a toy class called RoadChecker. for further information please refer to: https://google.github.io/googletest/